-- I. If out only one semester, a student is not required to reapply unless they wish to change their program of study.
-All other students must reapply. - 2.
-Submit a Student Application. - 3.
-Submit to the Admissions Office official transcripts from all institutions of higher education attended since the last enrollment at WGTC for consideration of transfer credit.
+- If enrolled in the last three semesters, a student is not required to complete a Returning Student application unless the student changes their program of study. - If out more than three semesters, a student must complete a Returning Student Application located on the website under Admission Forms. - Submit to the Office of Student Affairs official transcripts from all institutions of higher education attended since the last enrollment at WGTC if seeking transfer credit. - Meet the West Georgia Technical College General Catalog admission requirements in effect at the time of readmission.
+Students being readmitted after a break in enrollment (of at least three semesters) must reenter under the current catalog, admission requirement, and program standards.

-- 4. Meet the West Georgia Technical College Catalog admissions requirements in affect at the time of readmission.
-Student being readmitted after a break in enrollment of at least two semesters must re-enter under the current catalog, admission requirements and program standards. - 5.
-Returning students absent from WGTC for more than three years may be required to submit official transcripts and/or new placement examination scores.
-Student documents are maintained for three years after the last date of attendance.
+• Returning students absent from WGTC for more than five years may be required to submit official transcripts and/or new placement examination scores.
+Student documents are maintained for five years after the last date of attendance.

-Students who wish to re-enter following Academic Suspension must apply to the Admissions Office no less than four (4) weeks prior to registration.
+Students who wish to re-enroll following Academic Suspension must apply to the Admissions Office no less than four (4) weeks prior to registration.

-- I. Submit a Student Application. - 2.
-Submit to the Admissions Office official transcripts from all institutions of higher education attended since last enrollment at WGTC for consideration of transfer credit. - 3.
-Meet the West Georgia Technical College Catalog admissions requirements in affect at the time of readmission.
-Student being readmitted after a break in enrollment of at least two semesters must reenter under the current catalog admissions requirements and program standards. - 4.
-Returning students absent from WGTC for more than three years may be required to submit official transcripts and/or new placement examination scores.
-Student documents are maintained for three years after the last date of attendance.
+- 1. Submit a Returning Student Application located on the website under Admission Forms. - 2.
+Submit to the Admissions Office official transcripts from all institutions of higher education attended since last enrollment for consideration of transfer credit. - 3.
+Meet the West Georgia Technical College Catalog admissions requirements in effect at the time of readmission.
+Student being readmitted after a break in enrollment of at least three semesters must reenter under the current catalog admissions requirements and program standards. - 4.
+Returning students not enrolled for more than five years may be required to submit official transcripts and placement examination scores.
+Student documents are maintained for five years after the last date of attendance.